top of page

 Terpenes are the aromatic compounds in cannabis (and many other plants) that influence flavor, smell, and—most importantly—how a strain affects you.
 Understanding terpenes can help you pick the right strain for your mood, energy level, and overall experience.

 Terpenes are naturally occurring compounds responsible for the distinct scents of different cannabis strains.
-But they do more than just smell good—they interact with cannabinoids like THC and CBD to shape the effects you feel.
+They do more than just smell good.
+They interact with cannabinoids like THC and CBD to shape the effects you feel.
 This interaction is known as the "entourage effect."

 Popular Cannabis Terpenes & Their Effects